Weather forecast for tomorrow announced in Azerbaijan

-Report informs citing the National Hydro meteorology Department of the Ministry of Ecology and Natural Resources that the weather is predicted to be changeable cloudy, mainly rainless in Baku and Absheron peninsula on September 13.
-Moderate north-west wind will be replaced by north-east wind during the daytime.
+Report was informed in the National Hydro Meteorology Department of the Ministry of Ecology and Natural Resources that the weather is predicted to be changeable cloudy, occasionally gloomy and mainly rainless in Baku and Absheron peninsula on September 18.
+Mild north wind will blow and occasionally intensify.

-Atmospheric pressure will be 760 mm mercury column, relative humidity will be 55-65 % at night and in the daytime.
+Atmospheric pressure will be 765 hg, relative humidity will be 70-80% at night.

-On the northern beaches of Absheron (Sumgayit, Novkhani, Pirshaghi, Nardaran, Bilgah, Zagulba), the temperature of the sea water will be 23-24 degrees, while on the southern beaches (Turkan, Hovsan, Sahil, Shikh) it will reach 24-25 degrees.
-Moderate north-west wind will be replaced by north-east wind during the daytime.

-The weather is expected to be rainless in Azerbaijani regions tomorrow.
-However, intermittent rain is expected in some mountainous areas at night.
-Lightning is predicted.
-The west wind will blow and intensify in some places at night and in the morning.
+Lightning, occasional rain are expected in some regions tomorrow.
+Downpour, hail are expected in some mountainous areas.
+East wind will blow and occasionally intensify in some places.

-As for the medical-meteorological forecast, temperature close to climate norm is expected in Absheron peninsula on September 13 which is mainly favorable for meteo-sensitive people.
+According to the medical-meteorological forecast, the meteorological factors in Absheron peninsula will hesitate within the climate norm and this is favorable for meteo-sensitive people.

 Aynur OsmanqızıNews Author